Aeroluna/heckdocs/docs/environment/environment.md

 ### Material

 * `#!json "color": [r, g, b, a]` (floats)
-* `#!json "shader": "Standard"/"OpaqueLight"/"TransparentLight"` What shader to use.
+* `#!json "shader": "Standard"/"OpaqueLight"/"TransparentLight"/"Glowing"/"BaseWater"/"BTSPillar"/"BillieWater"/"WaterfallMirror"/"InterscopeConcrete"/"InterscopeCar"` What shader to use.
 OpaqueLight and TransparentLight will create a TubeBloomPrePassLightWithId and TubeBloomPrePassLight and can be controlled by standard lighting events.
 TransparentLight will be invisible when the light is turned off.
 * `#!json "track": string` Assign the material to a track, allowing you to animate the `color`.
 * `#!json "shaderKeywords": string[]` By default, each shader has its default keywords.
 This allows overwriting the keywords of the shader.
 !!! danger
-    The Standard shader has changed in BS v1.38, setting it to empty shaderKeywords no longer makes it appear full bright.
-Chroma will automatically add `["MULTIPLY_REFLECTIONS", "FOG", "DIFFUSE", "REFLECTION_PROBE_BOX_PROJECTION"]` when using an empty array to attempt to keep the Standard shader visible on old maps.
+    The Standard/BTSPillar shader has changed in BS v1.38, setting it to empty shaderKeywords no longer makes it appear full bright.
+Chroma will automatically change these to Glowing and set the color alpha to 0 when using an empty array to attempt to replicate the previous behavior on old maps.
 ![Keyword difference](../assets/environment/shaderKeyword.png)

 !!! tip